Self-interacting Dark Matter from Primordial Black Holes: Self-interactions

 where the SM entropy conservation and Eq.~\eqref{eq:N} were used.
 Let us notice that the produced DM population inherits the BH temperature, and, as DM is {\it not} in chemical equilibrium, develops a large chemical potential.

 If the dark sector has sizable self-interactions guaranteeing that elastic scatterings within the dark sector reach kinetic equilibrium, DM thermalizes with a temperature $\Tp$ in general different from the SM one $T$ and the BH temperature $\Tbh$.
-Assuming an instantaneous thermalization process, and taking into account instantaneous conservation of the DM energy density, the temperature $\Tpev$ in the dark sector just after thermalization is
+Thermalization within the dark sector is guaranteed if DM reaches kinetic equilibrium, i.e., if the rate of DM elastic scattering is higher than the Hubble expansion rate.
+Assuming an instantaneous thermalization process, \footnote{Going beyond this approximation requires the solution of multiple momenta of the Boltzmann equation.} and taking into account the instantaneous conservation of the DM energy density, the temperature $\Tpev$ in the dark sector just after thermalization is

 for the cases $\mdm\ll\Tpev<\Tbhin$ and $\Tpev\ll\mdm<\Tbhin$, respectively, where $\mathcal{W}$ corresponds to the principal value of the Lambert function, and $\Cr = 1$ (bosonic DM) or $7/8$ (fermionic DM).
 There is a net decrease of the DM mean kinetic energy $\Tpev/\Tbh\ll 1$, and therefore DM can become non-relativistic due to thermalization effects.